 There's also the MSc Criminal Justice Policy that provides an opportunity to apply the concepts and theoretical perspectives from criminology, sociology, law and psychology to the subjects of crime, social order and criminal justice institutions.

 If you've decided that you'd like to go down this postgraduate route, search for social policy courses.

 You can also explore your options when it comes to funding postgraduate study.

 Social policy jobs

 Once you've achieved any relevant qualifications, there are a number of career paths to choose from.
-The two most common roles are policy officer and social researcher, but other popular social policy jobs include:

 - charity officer